 How much does the Level 2 Award in Introduction to First Aid for Mental Health cost?

 The cost of this course is £95 plus vat per delegate and includes a manual and certification.

 Members of the Armed Forces are able to use their Standard Learning Credits (SLC) to fund up to 80% of the course cost up to £175.

 To find out more about funded courses, go to our Armed Forces Section of the website.

 What are the entry requirements?

 There are no entry requirements for the certificate, however, it is important that learners have a suitable standard of English language in order to understand and articulate the concepts contained in the syllabus.

-How do I book the Mental Health classroom course?
+How do I book the Introduction to First Aid for Mental Health classroom course?